JayJ1504/weather-cli/README.md

-# Weather Runner 🌦🤖
+# Weather Runner 🌦

 A compact desktop weather app built with **Python (Tkinter)** and the **OpenWeather API** that blends practical weather data with a retro‑futuristic animated runner, dynamic day/night cycles, and seasonal visual effects.

 ---

 ## Demo
-Add a short GIF or screenshot here showing the app running (place file `demo.gif` or `screenshot.png` in the repo and reference it).
+Will be posted shortly.

 ---